Connection Map¶

 - Servers use the role assignments configured in IT Landscape settings

-- Entities use their configured Graph Tier (default is Top)
+- Entities use their configured Graph Tier (default Top)

 - Unassigned servers fall back to Center